Cosmogony

 Dig deeper with Sebastian →

-P'an Ku is also not only the artisan who created the world, but the first victim as well, and from his corpse the world is created
+the material from which the world is created is a divine victim.
+Our Chinese God, P’an Ku, is also not only the artisan who created the world, but the first victim as well, and from his corpse the world is created.

 von Franz, Marie-Louise, Creation Myths, 1995supporting